 Gabby’s project continued from where Julia Ryeland’s honours left off (see below).
 She was interested in thermoregulatory behaviour in birds such as back-rest (the tendency for birds to place their bills among the plumage when at rest) and standing on one leg.
 Specifically what are the evolutionary correlates of the presence and absence of these behaviours across bird species.
 Because absence of behaviour seldom gets reported in the literature this involved extensive elicitation of expert opinion from ornithologists worldwide – collating together information from hundreds of bird species, and analysing the results in a phylogenetic comparative analysis, published in Functional Ecology.
 She is now training to be a naturopath.

 Kita’s research looked at the potentially evolutionary effects of population density on the female pheromonal calling behaviour and male response and morphology in pantry moths that had been experimentally ‘evolved’ over 35 generations by Kathryn McNamara at University of Western Australia.
 Intriguingly, Kita found no such evolutionary effect.
 While some might call this ‘a negative result’ – it’s actually really surprising and unexpected.
 These kind of long term experimental evolution projects are few and far between, and yet really important to carry out to test long-held assumptions about adaptation.
 She wrote up her project as a paper in Evolutionary Ecology.
 After travelling in Asia for a while, Kita has returned to Deakin to do a PhD (alas not in the Symonds lab!).

 Alison investigated chemical variation (both in aggregation pheromone composition and cuticular hydrocarbon composition) among populations of an invasive bark beetle, Ips grandicollis, in Australia.
 She found that there was significant difference in CHC composition with WA and Qld populations, compared to those found in SA, NSW and Victoria.
-After her honours she went travelling and working in Central America, she is now doing a PhD at Deakin (alas not in the Symonds either!)
+After her honours she went travelling and working in Central America, she is now doing a PhD at Deakin (alas not in the Symonds lab either!)